 Figure 1.
-Mean coral cover (% ± SEM) per U.S. Pacific Island averaged over the years 2010-2022 by latitude Figure 2.
-Mean fish biomass (g/m 2 \pm SEM) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2022 by latitude.
+Mean coral cover (% $\pm$ SEM) per U.S. Pacific Island averaged over the years 2010- 2022 by latitude92 Figure 2.
+Mean fish biomass ( $g/m^2 \pm SEM$ ) of functional, taxonomic, and trophic groups by U.S. Pacific reef area from the years 2010-2022 by latitude.
 The group 'Serranidae' excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
-Similarly, the bumphead parrotfish, Bolbometopon muricatum , has been excluded from the corallivore group.
-The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates, 'Butterflyfish' are non-planktivorous butterflyfish species, and 'Surgeonfish' are mid-large target surgeonfish species Figure 3.
-Mean coral cover (% \pm SEM) per island averaged over the years 2010-2022 by latitude with MHI mean estimates plotted for reference (horizontal red line) Figure 4.
-Mean fish biomass ($g/m^2 \pm standard error$) of MHI functional, taxonomic, and trophic groups over the years 2010-2022 by island.
+Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group.
+The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates, 'Butterflyfish' are non-planktivorous butterflyfish species, and 'Surgeonfish' are mid-large target surgeonfish species93 Figure 3.
+Mean coral cover (% $\pm$ SEM) per island averaged over the years 2010-2022 by latitude with MHI mean estimates plotted for reference (horizontal red line)95 Figure 4.
+Mean fish biomass ( $g/m^2 \pm standard error$ ) of MHI functional, taxonomic, and trophic groups over the years 2010-2022 by island.
 The group 'Serranidae' excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
 Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group.
 The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates, 'Butterflyfish' are non-planktivorous butterflyfish species, and 'Surgeonfish' are mid-large target surgeonfish species.
-Red horizontal lines are the region-wide mean estimates for reference Figure 5.
-Mean coral cover ($\% \pm SEM$) per island over the years 2010-2022 by latitude with CNMI mean estimates plotted for reference (horizontal red line) Figure 6.
-Mean fish biomass $(g/m^2 \pm SEM)$ of NWHI functional, taxonomic, and trophic groups over the years 2010-2022 by island.
+Red horizontal lines are the region-wide mean estimates for reference96 Figure 5.
+Mean coral cover (% $\pm$ SEM) per island over the years 2010-2022 by latitude with CNMI mean estimates plotted for reference (horizontal red line)98 Figure 6.
+Mean fish biomass ( $g/m^2 \pm SEM$ ) of NWHI functional, taxonomic, and trophic groups over the years 2010-2022 by island.
 The group 'Serranidae' excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
-Similarly, the bumphead parrotfish, Bolbometopon muricatum , has been excluded from the corallivore group.
+Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group.
 The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates, 'Butterflyfish' are non-planktivorous butterflyfish species, and 'Surgeonfish' are mid-large target surgeonfish species.
-Red horizontal lines are the region-wide mean estimates for reference) Figure 7.
-Settlement of the Pacific Islands, courtesy Wikimedia Commons https://commons.wikimedia.org/wiki/File:Polynesian_Migration.svg Figure 8.
+Red horizontal lines are the region-wide mean estimates for reference)99 Figure 7.
+Settlement of the Pacific Islands, courtesy Wikimedia Commons https://commons.wikimedia.org/wiki/File:Polynesian_Migration.svg106 Figure 8.
 The revenue structure of Hawaii MUS Figure 9.
-Total CML fishers and CML fishers with sold Hawaii MUS Figure 10.
-Pounds sold and revenue of Deep 7 Bottomfish adjusted to 2022 dollars Figure 11.
+Number of CMLs with and without sales of Hawaii MUS118 Figure 10.
+Pounds sold and revenue of Deep 7 Bottomfish (adjusted to 2022 dollars)119 Figure 11.
 Fish prices for Deep 7 bottomfish and uku Figure 12.
-Trends in fishery revenue per vessel and Gini coefficient for the MHI Deep 7 bottomfish fishery (adjusted to 2022 dollars) Figure 13.
+Trends in fishery revenue per vessel and the Gini coefficient for the MHI Deep 7 bottomfish fishery (adjusted to 2022 dollars) Figure 13.
 Trends in fishery revenue per trip for (adjusted to 2022 dollars) Figure 14.
 Indicators of change of archipelagic coastal and marine systems; conceptual model Figure 15.
 Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of natural climate variability Figure 16.
-Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of anthropogenic climate change.
-THEY VALV AS A TENIH OF AUTHOOOVEHIC CHIHATE CHAUVE
+Schematic diagram illustrating how indicators are connected to one another and how they vary as a result of anthropogenic climate change